 So, we’ve already established lactic acid is the chemical exfoliation in this duo.
 It’s an Alpha Hydroxy Acid (AHA) because it has a carboxyl group adjacent to the hydroxyl group (COOH), which although isn’t really relevant to you understanding its function, explains the nomenclature of organic chemistry a little.
 Lactic acid can made both naturally and synthetically, so it can be vegan but that changes from product to product.
 When correctly formulated lactic acid can exfoliate the uppermost layers of skin.
 Doing so reveals fresher, refined skin that appears much smoother, is more hydrated, and, over time, becomes visibly firmer.

 It really is useful for all skin types due to it’s more gentle, non-irritating nature.
-It’s also gaining some major popularity because of its multiple uses, its ability to slough through skin means it can reduce acne scars, even out the skin tone and mitigate the effects of aging.
+It’s also gaining some major popularity because of its multiple uses, its ability to slough through dead skin cells means it can reduce acne scars, even out the skin tone, and mitigate the effects of aging.
 It works as soon as you apply it, deep in the skin’s layers to ‘unglue’ dead skin cells.

 HA is always used for hydration.
 It does so by attracting water molecules to the skin.
 As hyaluronic acid has humectant properties it helps to strengthen the skin barrier helping it to appear plumper

 Its a mechanism of action involves acting as a bodyguard for the skin, safeguarding, and renewing the skin constantly by the prevention of moisture loss.
 It holds on to water molecules.